potae-panipak/Kinect_Project/README.md

 13.System.Runtime.CompilerServices.Unsafe

-**For python code in LineAPI the library that need to download are**
+**For python code in LineAPI the command that use to run in terminal is "python app.py" and the library that need to download are**

 1.pip install pymongo